anthonytoumaibrahim/vibe/README.md

 - Composer: Composer is required for managing PHP dependencies.
 You can download and install it from [getcomposer.org](https://getcomposer.org).
 - PHP: Make sure you have PHP version 8.2 or higher installed, since Vibe uses Laravel 11.
 You can download the latest version from [php.net](https://php.net).
 - MySQL: MySQL is required for the database.
 You can download and install it from [mysql.com](https://mysql.com).
+- For the Google OAuth Login to work, you'll need to obtain OAuth credentials from Google.
+You can read more here: [https://developers.google.com/identity/protocols/oauth2](https://developers.google.com/identity/protocols/oauth2)
 - To accept payments for Premium membership, create an account on [Stripe](https://www.stripe.com) and take note of your API keys.
 - For the chat rooms to work, create an account on [Pusher](https://www.pusher.com) and take note of your API keys.
 - For the AI Character Generator, you will need an [OpenAI API Key](https://platform.openai.com/api-keys).